pjharberts/Prestons-Fedora-36-Setup/Application-Setup/Gnome-Extensions-App.md

 - "Dell Command Configure menu" by vsimkus
 - "GSConnect" by daniellandau
 - "Hide Top Bar" by tuxor1337
+    - Sensitivity
+        - Keep hotcorner sensitive, even in hidden state: On
     - Keyboard shortcuts
         - Key that triggers the bar to be shown: Super+T
         - Delay before the bar rehides itself after key press: 2.0